mradovic23/ML-SPD/README.md

   - SVM (Support Vector Machine) algorithm
   - NB (Naive Bayes) algorithm
   - MLP (Multi Layer Perceptron)
+  - NBSVM (SVM with NB features - only for binary classification)
 - Before training:
   - Training and test dataset are scaled to range [0, 1]
   - 10-cross validation is implemented to estimate the fitting model and ML algorithm [optional]